WRAPUP 1-EU ready to loosen purse strings as coronavirus bites economy

 He described as "proportionate" the package of measures worth 3.6 billion euros ($3.5 billion) announced on Sunday by Finance Minister Roberto Gualtieri, even though it will further inflate Italy's budget deficit.
 HEALTH, BORDERS

-At the same news conference, European Commission President Ursula von der Leyen, said the EU's disease prevention agency ECDC had raised its assessment of coronavirus risks to high from moderate.
+At the same news conference, European Commission President Ursula von der Leyen, said the EU's disease prevention agency ECDC had raised its assessment of coronavirus risks "from moderate to high" in the EU.
 "In other words, the virus continues to spread," she told reporters.

 To coordinate the EU reaction to the outbreak, EU health ministers will gather in Brussels on Friday for an extraordinary meeting, the second this year to address the coronavirus crisis.
 The health council could be held in parallel with an extraordinary meeting of EU migration ministers, an EU official said.